robinovitch61/the-leo-zone/content/books/tomorrow-and-tomorrow-and-tomorrow/index.md

 trying to minimize Game Boy sun glare while playing my clear-cased cartridge of that game for hours.

-I have gotten a small sample of chronic pain in the last few years, no where close to Sam's, but I could empathise with Same while being increasingly grateful for my own largely healthy condition.
+I have gotten a small sample of chronic pain in the last few years, no where close to Sam's, but I could empathise with Sam while being increasingly grateful for my own largely healthy condition.

 Jews were everywhere in this book, both the main characters were part Jewish AND the two worst most dislikable characters were full Jewish.
 I didn't love reading about Dov and George.
 Dov, a smelly, hairy, overconfident,